Pattern selection and the route to turbulence in incompressible polar active fluids: Extended stability analysis

 At this point, let us briefly discuss how the number of perturbative modes might affect the stability analysis.
 A subset of Fourier space consisting of a grid of $3\times 3$ modes represents the lowest-order choice that allows for an investigation of instabilities caused by the nonlinear advection term, as we show in this work.
 In principle, the accuracy of the results might be increased by allowing for a larger grid of perturbative modes.
 However, these additional modes are characterized by larger and larger wavevectors.
 As a result, these will be increasingly damped by the biharmonic term in Eq.~(\ref{eq: dynamic equation}) and thus only have a diminishing influence.
 Further, when aiming for a consistent stability analysis including such higher-order perturbations, the representation of the square lattice as given in Eq.~(\ref{eq: lowest-order square lattice}) should also be amended by the inclusion of higher-order modes.
 Note that an infinite grid of perturbative modes implies a translation symmetry in Fourier space for wavevector shifts of $\Delta k_{0x} = 1$ or $\Delta k_{0y} = 1$.
 Thus, it is sufficient to explore the region given by $-k_\mathrm{c}/2 < k_{0x} < k_\mathrm{c}/2$ and $-k_\mathrm{c}/2 < k_{0y} < k_\mathrm{c}/2$, as we have done in Fig.~\ref{fig: largest eigenvalue}.
 As a perturbation consisting of $3\times 3$ modes already leads to quite accurate results concerning the stability as compared to the numerical solution of the full Eq.~(\ref{eq: dynamic equation}), we restrict our study to this case.
+In order to corroborate our results, we have additionally performed a limited analysis using $5 \times 5$ perturbative modes, where we find qualitatively the same results.
+The quantitative differences are small, in particular close to the onset of the instability.

 So far we have concentrated on the real part of the eigenvalues, as this gives access to the growth rate.
 Appendix~\ref{app: imaginary} further discusses the imaginary part of the eigenvalue with largest real part $\sigma^\mathrm{max}$.
 We find that $\sigma_\mathrm{Im}^\mathrm{max}$ vanishes for perturbations with $\mathbf{k}_0$ located on the axes $\mathbf{k}_0 = (k_{0x},0)$ or $\mathbf{k}_0 = (0,k_{0y})$, but is nonzero in large regions of $\mathbf{k}_0$-space.
 In particular, $\sigma^\mathrm{max}_\mathrm{Im} \neq 0$ for most unstable perturbations close to the fastest-growing perturbation, indicating the emergence of oscillatory behavior or even more complex dynamic states.